John Gregory (scholar)

-John Gregory (10 November 1607 – 13 March 1646), a.k.a.
-John Gregorie, was an English orientalist.
+John Gregory (10 November 1607 – 13 March 1646/47), also written John Gregorie, was an English orientalist.

 Life

 He was born at Amersham, Buckinghamshire, on 10 November 1607, and was from a humble background.
 He became a servitor of Christ Church, Oxford, in 1624, being placed along with his ‘master,’ Sir William Drake of Amersham, under the tuition of George Morley, afterwards bishop of Winchester.
 For several years he spent sixteen hours a day in study.
 His only teacher was John Dod, who directed his Hebrew studies during one vacation at his benefice in Northamptonshire.
 After graduating B.A.
 11 October 1628, and M.A.
-22 June 1631 he took holy orders.
+22 June 1631, he took holy orders.
 Brian Duppa, then dean of Christ Church, made him chaplain of the cathedral, and, on becoming a bishop, his own domestic chaplain.